orizens/orizens.com/src/pages/blog/2013-03-21-backbone-view-patterns-rendering-a-collection.md

   - javascript
   - patterns
 ---
-Backbone.View doesn't implement the &#8220;render" method.
+Backbone.View doesn't implement the "render" method.
 According to [Backbone's Documentation](http://documentcloud.github.com/backbone/#View-render "Backbone Documentation"):

-&#8220;Backbone is agnostic with respect to your preferred method of HTML templating".
+"Backbone is agnostic with respect to your preferred method of HTML templating".

 So, when it comes to rendering a collection of items (or simply, a backbone collection), there's a need to implement a method for it.
 In this post, I'm sharing the best practices I learned when it comes to rendering collections with Backbone.

 <!--more-->

-## The &#8220;renderCollection" method
+## The "renderCollection" method

 For rendering views we can simply add a new method to Backbone.View that will take care of rendering a Backbone.Collection instance.